THE TIMES, THEY ARE A CHANGING

-It's likely you feel an uncomfortable stirring in moments of reflection, a tightening sense of unease and uncertainty in your chest.
+It's likely in moments of reflection you feel an uncomfortable stirring, a tightening sense of unease and uncertainty in your chest.
 Change tends to disturb us.
 And if anything, the speed of change so brilliantly limned by the Toffler's seems to continue its breathtaking acceleration.
 We are creating, with every day that passes, the very different future in which we and our children will live.
 These astonishing changes are propelled by myriad social pressures and technological inventions.
 It's not a question of whether we'll experience a massive cultural upheaval—a "great turning," a "paradigm shift," a cultural transformation.
 Right now we are, in fact, experiencing a huge one.
 The question is whether the change will be mostly violent or mostly peaceful and where will we end up.

 Skeptics and "hard core realists" can quite legitimately question the notion that as a key tool to affect this transformation, we might purposefully embrace a profoundly less violent world view.
 With a critically cocked eyebrow or perhaps a slightly patronizing smile they can ask, "If nonviolence movements have the power to transform our societies—create a great paradigm shift from cultures steeped in violence at every level to ones that embrace nonviolence—why haven't they already achieved this transformation?
 Furthermore, what makes you think these methods are poised to succeed now?"